Pressure (Martin Garrix song)

-"Pressure" is a song recorded by Dutch DJ and producer Martin Garrix featuring Swedish singer Tove Lo.
+"Pressure" is a song recorded by Dutch DJ and record producer Martin Garrix featuring Swedish singer-songwriter Tove Lo.
 It was released on 5 February 2021 by Stmpd.

 Background and content

 On 2 February 2021, Garrix published the cover artwork of "Pressure" on the social media accounts of Stmpd Rcrds before the song's release on 5 February.
 According to many website's articles, the song possesses a deep melody that matches Tove Lo's "edgy" vocal.